 Uses of Parlay Bets

 Parlay bets are typically used to increase your potential payout.
 This is often done when you’re betting on big favourites.
-For example, betting on Milos Raonic in a first round match against a weaker opponent won’t win much as a single bet.
-But if you parlay Raonic with Shapovalov for example, your potential payout increases and the bet can become much more enjoyable and profitable.
+For example, betting on Novak Djokovic in a first round match against a weaker opponent won’t win much as a single bet.
+But if you parlay Djokovic with Alcaraz for example, your potential payout increases and the bet can become much more enjoyable and profitable.
 Nobody likes betting $100 to win $10.

 Parlay Bets and the Provincial Government Lotteries

-I’m not sure why the provincial lotteries don’t accept single game bets.
-I believe the governments only allow parlay bets in order to compound the juice on each bet (due to the horrible odds they offer) and in turn increase the profits for the provincial lottery corporations.
+Most provincial sports lotteries now allow single game betting, but parlay betting is still encouraged (and required in some instances).
+The governments prefer parlay bets in order to compound the juice on each bet (due to the horrible odds they offer) and in turn increase the profits for the provincial lottery corporations.